AtB: Ferry and boat Material

 AtB administrates 6 Expressboat lines, where FosenNamsos Sjø owns and operates them.
 The Expressboats on the Trondheim-Kristiansund connection are built by the Brødrene Aa.
 These are composite vessels, with low displacement, that allow them to reduce the size of the engine considerably and get more environmentally friendly boats.
 Compared to the old vessels, the new Boats have reduced the emissions by 40% compared to the old weather-resistant aluminum structures that sailed the connection for 12 years.
 The vessels MS «Dice» and MS «Tyrhaug» were handed over to FosenNamsos Sea in 2014.
 Reserve: MS «Ladejarl» (2002).
 The Trondheim-Brekstad connection, prioritized by shuttle boat for those who commute the route daily.
-The improvement is also due to the main combat aircraft base at Ørland The commuter boat MS "Trondheimsfjord I", was built and constructed by Brødrene Aa in 2008, this one also of composite material.
+The improvement is also due to the main combat aircraft base at Ørland Municipality The commuter boat MS "Trondheimsfjord I", was built and constructed by Brødrene Aa in 2008, this one also of composite material.
 The coastal express route to Kristiansund is also used on the connection.
 Reserve: MS «Ladejarl» (2002).
 The Trondheim-Vanvikan connection, a stretch with a lot of traffic from commuters from Fosen.
 Composite vessels are also used to maximize environmental benefits.
 The vessel used is MS "Trondheimsfjord II" (2008).
 Reserve: MS "Agdenes" (1991), upgraded with new engines in 2010.Dyrøy-set of islands.

 The connection is served by a combination catamaran and car ferry.
 The connection has daily departures, and is used for transport of general cargo to / from the Øyrekken off Frøya.
 Vessels: MS "Frovær" (2014) and MF "Frøyaferja" (1976).
 Reserve: MS "Seed Freight" (1991).Countryside boat Osen.
 FosenNamsos runs the relationship for AtB.
 The connection is operated by MS «Osenfjord», a composite catamaran built by the Brothers Aa in 2014.Brekstad-Valset, a huge strained relationship due to the Main Combat Base in Ørlandet.
 The relationship is run by Norled, who won the tender with start-up on 1 January 2015.
 Ferries MF «Ytterøyningen» (2006) and MF «Frafjord» (1979).
 The ferries were commissioned from 1 January 2015, but after a lengthy process of complaints, AtB decided to place the connection on a new tender round from 2017.
 Fjord1 is now running the route with MF Aust and Vestrått.
 AtB also took over the Flakk-Rørvik connection in 2019 where FosenNamsos Sjø runs the ferries.
 (MF Munken and MF Lagatun) AtB also operates Line 830 Sandviksberget - Sætervika - Sandviksbærget, Line 835 Sandviksberget - Skjærvøy - Sandviksberget, Line 850 Dypfest - Tarva, Line 855 Garten - Storfosna and line 860 Garten - Storfosna - Leksa.
 A few "unofficial" lines are also run.